antdragon-os/ash_rpc/README.md

 # AshRpc

-**Expose Ash Resource actions over tRPC with a Plug-compatible router/controller, robust error handling, subscriptions, and schema tooling.**
+**Expose Ash Resource actions over tRPC with a Plug-compatible router/controller, robust error handling, and schema tooling.**

 AshRpc is a comprehensive bridge between [Ash Framework](https://ash-hq.org) and [tRPC](https://trpc.io), enabling you to expose your Ash resources as type-safe, performant tRPC endpoints.
-It provides seamless integration with Phoenix applications, automatic TypeScript generation, and advanced features like real-time subscriptions, field selection, and batching.
+It provides seamless integration with Phoenix applications, automatic TypeScript generation, and advanced features like field selection and batching.

 > ⚠️ **EXPERIMENTAL WARNING**: This package is still in early development and considered highly experimental.
 Breaking changes may occur frequently without notice.
 We strongly advise against using this package in production environments until it reaches a stable release (v1.0.0+).
 Use at your own risk for development and testing purposes only.